Bikepacking: everything you need to know to get started - Cycling Weekly

 When it comes to sleeping, you can take a lightweight tent, or you could save weight with a bivvy bag.

 “Different situations require different sleeping solutions.
 Fast and light, bivvy.
-Midges, long evenings, bad weather, I’ll take the weight penalty and carry a tent,” Craige says.
+Midges, long evenings, bad weather, I’ll take the weight penalty and carry a tent,” Craigie says.

 Olsen has a lightweight tent but rarely uses it: “It depends on the conditions, there’s no answer to what’s best – but for me part of the pleasure of the experience is just appreciating being outside in a sleeping bag in a sheltered spot – and being able to wake up and see the stars.